mimoralea/applied-reinforcement-learning/README.md

 that takes into account every single possible contingency, even those we haven't thought of.
 This is call universal plan or better yet, a policy.
 In Reinforcement Learning, a policy is a function mapping states to actions which represent a solution to an MDP.
-The algorithms that we will be discussing later will directly or indirectly produce a policy.
+The algorithms that we will be discussing later will directly or indirectly produce the best possible policy, also called optimal policy.
 This is important to understand and remember.

 #### 2.2 Simple Sequential Problem